-Pre-applications may be submitted by a PI or by other users at the PI's institution with the "Submit to DOE" privilege in PAMS.
+Pre-applications may only be submitted by a user at the PI's institution with the "Submit to DOE" privilege in PAMS.
+A PI may draft a pre-application but will only be able to submit the pre-application for institutional countersignature.